-9.4 Shutting down a floating license server
+8.10 About shutting down a floating license server

-It might be necessary for you to shut down a floating license server to, for example, use a new license or to use a modified options file.
+You might have to shut down a floating license server to, for example, use a new license or to use a modified options file.
 How you stop a floating license server depends on the platform you are using.